dmartin13/nfs3-unity-importer/README.md

 * **Lane**: Lanes are the road markings
 * **BlockExtra**: Additional objects such as fences are saved here
 * **Object**: These are normal objects that have no collider or any other special function.
 E.g. trees
 * **XObject**: This object has some special function.
 There are e.g. objects that you can destroy (street signs, fences, ...) or objects that play a sound when you drive through (bushes).
 The colliders for XObjects are specially calculated by the importer.
-These are BoxColliders, which, compared to Meshcolliders, are significantly more efficient in terms of performance.
-And the accuracy of Meshcollider is not absolutely necessary here.\
+These are BoxColliders, which, compared to MeshColliders, are significantly more efficient in terms of performance.
+And the accuracy of MeshCollider is not absolutely necessary here.\
   ![Roadsign](http://files.fotomartin.eu/nfsimporter/images/roadsign.png "Roadsign")
   * **Destroyable objects**: So-called joints are added to every destructible object, which break if you hit them with a certain force.
 In addition, a rigidbody component and the HitAndFallObject script are added to the script.
 The HitAndFallObject script saves the weight of the object
   * **Objects playing a sound**: The script DriveThroughWithSound is attached to this object, which plays a sound when a threshold is exceeded when you drive through.
 Since I was unfortunately not yet able to decode the sounds, the field for the audio clip in this script is empty.
 But of course you can add your own sound files.